 You’ll probably only spend an hour here at the most but with tickets costing just €2 to enter it’s worth a visit.

-LEGO® Fun Factory
+Play at the LEGO® Fun Factory

-Last but by no means least on our list of things to do in Valencia with kids, is a favourite with children both young and old!
+Another great thing to do in Valencia with kids, is a favourite with children both young and old!
 If you have Lego fans in the family then why not head to the LEGO® Fun Factory in the Aqua Shopping Centre.

 A a 250 square meter exhibition of LEGO®, including Duplo for younger children, you can build until your hearts’ content.